danielmapar/AIProgramming/README.md

 * Anaconda is actually a distribution of software that comes with conda, Python, and over 150 scientific packages and their dependencies.
 The application conda is a package and environment manager.
 Anaconda is a fairly large download (~500 MB) because it comes with the most common data science packages in Python.
 If you don't need all the packages or need to conserve bandwidth or storage space, there is also Miniconda, a smaller distribution that includes only conda and Python.
 Miniconda can do everything Anaconda does, but doesn't have the preinstalled packages.
 You can still install any of the available packages with conda, it just doesn't come with them, so either Anaconda or Miniconda are fine for this course.

 * Package managers are used to install libraries and other software on your computer.
-You’re probably already familiar with pip, it’s the default package manager for Python libraries.
+You’re probably already familiar with `pip`, it’s the default package manager for Python libraries.
 Conda is similar to pip except that the available packages are focused around data science while pip is for general use.
 However, conda is not Python specific like pip is, it can also install non-Python packages.
 It is a package manager for any software stack.
 That being said, not all Python libraries are available from the Anaconda distribution and conda.
 You can (and will) still use pip alongside conda to install packages.

 * You can install multiple packages at the same time.
 Something like `conda install numpy scipy pandas` will install all those packages simultaneously.
 It's also possible to specify which version of a package you want by adding the version number such as `conda install numpy=1.10`.